 Fines are regulated by the data protection regulator in each country.
-These are the ten criteria in qualifying fines:
+These are the ten criteria for qualifying fines:

-- Gravity and nature – fact-checking if there was an infringement, the events that occurred, how they happened, and the reason for their occurrence.
+- Gravity and nature – fact-checking if there was an infringement, the events, how they happened, and the reason for their occurrence.

 - Intention – whether the infringement was deliberate or mere negligence.

-- Mitigation – the efforts made by the company to mitigate the damages inflicted to people.
+- Mitigation – the efforts made by the company to mitigate the damages inflicted on people.

-- Precautionary measures – the technical measures that the organization has implemented beforehand to comply with GDPR standards.
+- Preventive measures – the technical measures the organization has implemented beforehand to comply with GDPR standards.

 - History – any history of infringements and how the company implemented corresponding corrective actions.